-My first job was… a salesperson at Ceramic Décor, a bathroom fixture & tiles store.
+My first job was… a salesperson at a bathroom fixture & tiles store.

-I decided to be a Nutritionist because… In 2010, my eldest daughter experienced serious gastrointestinal issues, later determined to be Crohn’s Disease.
-After months and months of seeing her suffer from severe pain and witnessing the treacherous symptoms of the disease, we were told that the next step would be more “aggressive” medications and, eventually, surgery.
+I decided to be a Nutritionist because… In 2010, one of my daughters started experiencing serious gastrointestinal issues.
+After months and months of seeing her suffer from severe pain, we were told that the next step would be “aggressive” medications and, eventually, surgery.
 As I was not yet willing to take that route, we decided to explore natural medicine a bit further and so adopted a nutritional protocol into her life.
-Within a few short weeks, she started getting better and her improved symptoms slowly became more consistent.
+To my surprise, within a few short weeks, she started getting better and her improved symptoms slowly became more consistent.
 We were overjoyed, but what astounded me most was how simple, everyday foods could have such a significant impact on her improvement.
-I had suddenly realized that the starting point to her healing was right here, in my own kitchen.
+I had suddenly realized that the starting point to her healing was right in my own kitchen.
 I knew that I had to ‘pay it forward’ and help others understand the power of food.
 And so I decided to go back to school and went on to complete an intensive program at the Canadian School of Natural Nutrition.
 And so, today, here I am.
-I feel blessed to be able to provide my clients with the understanding and use of proper nutrition combined with appropriate lifestyle changes and stress-reducing techniques as a means to address health concerns and even, heal disease.
+I feel blessed to be able to provide my clients with the understanding and use of proper nutrition combined with appropriate lifestyle/mindset changes and stress-reducing techniques as a means to address health concerns and even, heal disease.

 My proudest accomplishment is… without a doubt, my family.

 My boldest move to date was… at 19, when my parents decided to move back to Brazil and I decided to stay in Canada all by myself.
-I lived under horrible conditions, struggled to fend for myself and went through states of depression.
+I lived under difficult conditions, struggled to fend for myself and my mental health suffered tremendously.
 Somehow, with the help of amazing and supportive friends, I made it through.

 I surprise people when I tell them…that I’m an introvert.
 My time alone is precious.